 Whatever he was or wasn’t, Fisher was definitely a trained diver, and that was key to the plan.
 Though it sounds preposterous, what he and Jernegan planned was devilishly simple.
 Jernegan had contacted his old patron from the Middletown church, Arthur Ryan.
 Ryan, in turn, had contacted businessman A.N.
 Pierson, in Cromwell, Conn.

 Jernegan planned to persuade the two men to back an interesting new venture – extracting gold from the ocean.
 He would take them to the end of a pier.
 They would step inside a shack, and Jernegan would show them his specially-built zinc-lined bucket.
-The men would be invited to pour mercury that they themselves had brought for the experiment into the bucket, and Jernegan would lower it into the ocean and activate a battery that he said would produce the current needed so that the entire mechanism would work in extracting gold from the ocean water.
+The men would be invited to pour mercury that they themselves had brought for the experiment into the bucket.
+Jernegan would then lower it into the ocean and activate a battery that he said would produce the current needed to extract gold from the ocean water.

-Diving under the water, Fisher would use a copper line that he and Phelan had laid along the sea bottom to guide himself to the end of the pier.
-Phelan would manage the line and Fisher would spill out the mercury that the men had put into the bucket and replace it with mercury infused with gold that he had brought himself, then return to shore.
+While underwater, Fisher would guide himself to the end of a pier using a copper line he and Phelan had laid along the sea bottom.
+Phelan would manage the line and Fisher would spill out the mercury in the bucket replace it with mercury infused with gold.
+Then he would return to shore.

 When the bucket was hauled to the surface, the mercury was given back to Ryan and Pierson, and they had it independently verified.
 It contained gold, of course, and Jernegan had his backers.

 Using Jernegan’s additional connections in Newburyport from his time preaching there, the two soon had their company formed.
-Ryan, Jernegan’s old patron, was the president.
+Arthur Ryan served as president.
 Pierson and Jernegan made up the board along with William Usher, owner of a shoe factory in Newburyport, and A.P.
 Sawyer, one-time president of the National Capital Telephone Company, also of Newburyport.
 The Electrolytic Marine Salts Company was in business.